What is a smart grid?

 These reports and additional information on the Smart Grids standardization activities are available on the CEN-CENELEC website.

-Contact point: Catherine Vigneron, Secretary of the SG-CG
+Contact point: Catherine Vigneron, Secretary of the SeG-CG